What to Bring to Your Abortion Pill Appointment

 Here is a simple checklist of items to bring to your appointment:

-• Comfortable clothing — loose-fitting, easy to adjust
+- Comfortable clothing: loose-fitting and easy to adjust

-• Questions for the provider — write them down so you do not forget
+- Questions for the doctor: write them down so you do not forget

-You do not need to bring pads for heavy bleeding to this appointment.
-The heavier bleeding happens at home 24 to 48 hours later when you take misoprostol.
+You do not need to bring pads for heavy bleeding to this appointment, because the heavier bleeding happens at home 24 to 48 hours later when you take misoprostol.
 The clinic will give you instructions on what to have at home for that step.

 How do I schedule my appointment?